ModPageSpeed 2.0 now works with ASP.NET Core

 shared:

-The shared volume is the key.
-Both processes open the same Cyclone cache file via memory-mapped I/O. The ASP.NET middleware writes originals, the worker writes optimized variants, and each process sees the other’s writes immediately.
+Both processes open the cache file via memory-mapped I/O. The middleware writes originals, the worker writes optimized variants, and each side sees the other’s writes immediately.

 cd samples/aspnetcore/samples/DemoSite